Down vs Synthetic Insulation | Which do you need?

 - Kit Lists and Guides

-You must consider your needs and the weather conditions you will be in when choosing an insulated jacket.
+First, you must consider your needs and the conditions you expect when choosing an insulated jacket.

 |